rowcased/rowcased.github.io/alternate_page.md

 With the earned privileges of rank, I now may also serve the site as a moderator; creating or resolving issues, answering questions, as well as improving the site by directly live-editing the production code of other code author's kata material.

 ### 1. Solved Kata

+Solving code challenges is main feature of the website.

 2,834 total pieces of code.
 2,019 distinct kata